donthor/BadBGPBlocker/README.md

 # BadBGPBlocker

-Now Featured on The Cisco Learning Network!\n https://learningnetwork.cisco.com/s/question/0D53i00000xmv3F/blocking-bad-bgp-neighbors-with-python-with-patrick-rockholz
+Now Featured on The Cisco Learning Network! https://learningnetwork.cisco.com/s/question/0D53i00000xmv3F/blocking-bad-bgp-neighbors-with-python-with-patrick-rockholz

 ## What does this code do